 To recap- I’ve been working with Atlanta based FinTech company, Wela, over the last month.
 Their online platform promises to make financial planning easier and simpler for busy professionals (like me!)
 And I’ve been using their online platform over the last month and recording my experiences for you, first about my struggle with my budgeting and savings goals, and then about my difficulties in sticking to a daily spend limit.
+I'm doing a Wela review to let you guys all know about what I honestly think of this new tool.

 - I wrote in the last post that I stayed under my $74 limit for 8.5 days out of the first 13.